Which is better when learning to code?

 Students are Heard

 When a student is working with a coding tutorial alone, the student is always heard.
 They can speak their mind, ask questions, and work at their own pace.
 The student essentially sets the pace of the course.
-If they are not ready for the next topic because they are still struggling with a concept, the online coding tutor can provide additional assistance.
+If they are not ready for the next topic because they are still struggling with a concept, the online coding classes for kids can provide additional assistance.
 Also, the student does not have to worry about being judged by others, so they can ask any question without fear of judgment.
 The student develops communication with the instructor that works for them, so sharing ideas, and questions and answers can be more organic and to the student’s preferences.

 Since students control the pace and do not fear judgment, they do not experience the same type of stress associated with working with others.
 Typically, a bond of trust between the online coding tutor and student develops, so that the student can freely make mistakes without fear of reprisal.
 And, some of the best learning takes place when mistakes are made.
 Additionally, as students set their own pace, they can often cover much more material because they do not need to wait on others who may struggle with the content.